larvuz2/3D-controller/README.md

-# 3D Physics-Based Water Pond Scene
+# 3D Physics-Based Water Pond Scene with Ghibli-Style Shader

-A physics-based 3D scene featuring a realistic water pond with naturally moving water, islands topped with trees, and a character that floats half-submerged in the water.
+A physics-based 3D scene featuring a realistic water pond with Ghibli-style toon shading, foam effects, naturally moving water, islands topped with trees, and a character that floats half-submerged in the water.
 Built with Three.js and Rapier physics engine.

 ![3D Water Pond Scene](https://github.com/larvuz2/3D-controller/raw/main/public/screenshot.png)

 ## 🌟 Features

-- **Realistic Water Surface**: Beautiful water with natural movement, waves, and reflections
+- **Ghibli-Style Water Shader**: Beautiful stylized water with toon shading inspired by Studio Ghibli
+- **Foam Effects**: Dynamic foam that appears around objects and shores
 - **Physics-based Buoyancy**: Character floats realistically in water with simulated buoyancy
 - **Islands with Trees**: Multiple islands with trees and vegetation scattered throughout the pond
 - **Intuitive Controls**: WASD for movement, Space for jumping